Juul Lawsuit AttorneyJUUL Health Problems

-- E-cigarettes usage is HIGHER IN YOUTH THAN ADULTS
+- E-cigarette usage is HIGHER IN YOUTH THAN ADULTS.

-- JUUL intake is through aerosol, not actually a vapor
+- JUUL intake is through aerosol, not actual vapor.

-- Nicotine in JUUL damages adolescent brains and causes addiction
+- Nicotine in JUUL harms adolescent brains and leads to addiction.

-- For every 1 adult who stops smoking due to vaping, 81 kids start vaping.
+- For every 1 adult who quits smoking due to vaping, 81 kids start vaping.

 - 1 in 5 high school kids vape using JUUL or other e-cigarette products.

 - From 2017 to 2018, e-cigarette use in high school kids increased by 78%.